Symmetric nonnegative forms and sums of squares: Symmetric quartic sums of squares

-such that $\gamma\geq 0$ and the matrices $ $ and $ $ are positive semidefinite. \end{thm} \begin{proof} The statement can be deduced using the arguments presented in section 4.3.
-We find that $\mathcal{H}_{{S_4},2}$ contains the polynomials $1$, $x_1-x_2$, $x_1^2-x_2^2$, $(x_1-x_2)(x_3-x_4)$.
-Each of these polynomials generates a distinct irreducible $\mathcal{S}_4$ module, one of which is isomorphic to the trivial representation $S^{(4)}$, two are isomorphic to $S^{(3,1)}$, and one isomorphic to $S^{(2,2)}$.
-It follows that two of the needed matrices are $1\times 1$ and one is $ 2 \times 2$.
-Explicit calculation shows that
+such that $\gamma\geq 0$ and the matrices $ $ and $ $ are positive semidefinite. \end{thm} \begin{proof} The statement follows directly from the arguments presented in Subsection \ref{sub:fixeddegree}.
+Following Theorem \ref{thm:GP3} we get that $f^{(n)}$ has a decomposition in the form

-We remark that an easy way to perform these calculations is to express the polynomials in the weighted monomial basis as in the proof of Proposition \ref{prop:rational} and then convert back into the weighted power sum basis using the transition formula given in the proof of the Proposition.